rodloboz/pubcrawler/README.md

-# pubcrawlers mock app
+# Pubcrawler mock app

 Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.

-This app is intended to showcase the implementation of some of the most common features used by Le Wagon students in their projects using webpacker and ES6 syntax as opposed to jQuery and the Asset Pipeline as recommended by the course curriculum.
+This app is intended to show the implementation of some of the most common features that Le Wagon students usually user in their projects using webpacker and ES6 syntax instead of jQuery and the Asset Pipeline, as recommended by the most recent curriculum update.

-It is not meant to be the end-all implementation solution for these features, but merely to be used as a reference tool, namely by the Le Wagon Lisbon teaching staff and alumni.
+It is not meant to be the end-all implementation solution for these features – that would be impossible –, but simply to be used as a reference tool, namely by the Le Wagon teaching staff and alumni.

 Live demo here https://pubcrawlerapp.herokuapp.com/

 ## Table of Contents